Romathonat/ExploREST/src/readings/GettingStarted.md

 * GET: make a GET request with the target URL
 * EDIT: switch the JSON view to editable, then you can make a POST or PUT to edit or create data
 * DEL: make a DELETE request with the target URL

+You can also click on links to navigate betweens resources in the json.
+Try with the Github API (try resources that are not protected by authentification)

 ### Switching server